 The colours of lies

 Mahzarin R. Banaji and Anthony G. Greenwald have in their book "Blindspot: Hidden Biases of Good People" from 2013 introduced a colour typology of lies that I would like to expand a little.
 If one follows Immanuel Kant's moral rigorism, it seems to make no sense to distinguish between types of lies, since every lie is morally to condemned.
 Beyond that, however, one often finds the distinction between white and black lies.
-Polite lies are distinguished here from lies for the purpose of fraud.
+Politeness lies that tend to be morally harmless are distinguished here from lies for the purpose of fraud.
 The principle of lying to a good cause, which is often attempted to justify as a white lie morally, can even be developed to the idea of a mandatory lie.
 If one tries to apply this black-and-white scheme to empirically observable lies, one quickly comes to the conclusion that most lies lie somewhere in between.
 Grey comfort lies exist in all possible shades.
 This differentiated typology of lies can be further extended by asking the reasons and intentions of the lying.
 Blue lies can be understood as lies that arise from the wish that the said would be true.
 Red lies, on the other hand, serve to increase one's own attractiveness.
 In order to make full use of the trichromatic space of our colour perception, I would like to add the type of green lie.
 This describes religious wishful thinking, e.g. of one's own divine choice or the divine choice of one's own group.
 When viewed together, wishful thinking plays a decisive role in all lies, in blue in relation to the world, in red in relation on one self and in green in relation to the absolute.
 In addition, every lie has a certain transparency.
 Fully opaque lies are conscious in all contexts and consequences, whereas fully transparent lies correspond to unconscious self-deception.

 Open versus closed human image